DevExpress-Examples/winforms-scheduler-range-control-sample-app/Readme.md

 # WinForms Scheduler - A sample application with the Range Control

 This example demonstrates main features of the WinForms Scheduler control.
-The Scheduler control is bound to a MS SQL database and "linked" to the WinForms Range Control.
+The Scheduler control is bound to a Microsoft SQL database and "linked" to the WinForms Range Control.

 ![WinForms Scheduler - A sample application with the Range Control](https://raw.githubusercontent.com/DevExpress-Examples/rangecontrol-and-schedulercontrol-a-sample-application-e4287/14.2.3+/media/993db193-5874-4346-bf6d-4a9da33c5206.png)